japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 registerBroadcastForCleanup...FIXME

-registerBroadcastForCleanup is used when SparkContext is used to xref:ROOT:SparkContext.adoc#broadcast[create a broadcast variable].
+registerBroadcastForCleanup is used when SparkContext is used to ROOT:SparkContext.md#broadcast[create a broadcast variable].

 == [[registerRDDForCleanup]] registerRDDForCleanup Method